Christian Coleman

-Christian Lee Coleman (born March 6, 1996) is an American professional track and field sprinter who competes in the 60 metres, 100 m and 200 m.
+Christian Lee Coleman (born March 6, 1996) is an American professional track and field sprinter who competes in the 60 metres, 100 m, and 200 m.
 The 2019 world champion in the 100 meters, he also won gold as part of men's 4 × 100-meter relay.
-He holds personal bests of 9.76 seconds for the 100 m, which made him the 6th fastest all-time in the history of 100 metres event, and 19.85 for the 200 m.
+He holds personal bests of 9.76 seconds for the 100 m, which made him the 7th fastest all-time in the history of 100 metres event, and 19.85 for the 200 m.
 Coleman is the world record holder for the indoor 60 meters with 6.34 seconds.
 He was the Diamond League champion in 2018 and 2023 and the world number one ranked runner in the men's 100 m for the 2017, 2018 and 2019 seasons.

 Coleman represented the United States in the relay at the 2016 Summer Olympics, competing in the heats only.
 He was the gold medallist in the 60 m at the 2018 IAAF World Indoor Championships Birmingham and is a two-time American national champion, having won the 60 m in 2018 and 100 m in 2019.
 Coleman competed collegiately for the Tennessee Volunteers and won five NCAA titles indoors and out, including American collegiate record performances in both the 100 m and 60 m.

-Coleman served an 18 month competition ban from May 2020 to November 2021 due to an anti-doping rule violation in relation to three missed tests.
+Coleman served an 18-month competition ban from May 2020 to November 2021 due to an anti-doping rule violation in relation to three missed tests.
 The initial sanction had been for 24 months, but this was later reduced by six months following an appeal.
+Coleman was arrested in 2026 for drug paraphernalia found in his car and resisting arrest, after his girlfriend Sha'Carri Richardson was arrested for dangerous excessive speeding.